Lumentum (NASDAQ:LITE) Updates Q2 2021 Pre-Market Earnings Guidance

-Pre-Market earnings guidance on Tuesday morning.
+Pre-Market earnings guidance on Tuesday.
 The company provided earnings per share guidance of 1.91-1.99 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.82.
-The company issued revenue guidance of $478.8-478.8 million, compared to the consensus revenue estimate of $479.63 million.Lumentum also updated its Q2 2021
+The company issued revenue guidance of $478.8-478.8 million, compared to the consensus revenue estimate of $479.63 million.Lumentum also updated its Q2 guidance to $1.91-1.99 EPS.

+A number of brokerages have recently issued reports on LITE.
+TheStreet upgraded Lumentum from a c+ rating to a b rating in a research report on Monday, November 2nd.
+B. Riley increased their target price on Lumentum from $101.00 to $123.00 and gave the company a buy rating in a research report on Monday, January 11th.
+The Goldman Sachs Group upgraded Lumentum from a neutral rating to a buy rating and increased their target price for the company from $90.00 to $117.00 in a research report on Wednesday.
+Morgan Stanley upgraded Lumentum from an equal weight rating to an overweight rating and set a $105.00 target price on the stock in a research report on Tuesday, December 15th.
+Finally, Jefferies Financial Group increased their target price on Lumentum from $105.00 to $115.00 in a research report on Thursday, October 8th.
+One research analyst has rated the stock with a sell rating and seventeen have issued a buy rating to the company’s stock.
+Lumentum currently has an average rating of Buy and an average target price of $109.00.

-Lumentum (NASDAQ:LITE) last released its quarterly earnings data on Monday, November 2nd.
-The technology company reported $1.78 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.47 by $0.31.
+Lumentum (NASDAQ:LITE) last posted its quarterly earnings data on Monday, November 2nd.
+The technology company reported $1.78 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.47 by $0.31.
 Lumentum had a return on equity of 21.41% and a net margin of 9.22%.
-The business had revenue of $452.40 million for the quarter, compared to analyst estimates of $441.30 million.
-During the same quarter in the prior year, the firm posted $1.44 EPS.
-The business’s quarterly revenue was up .6% compared to the same quarter last year.
-On average, equities research analysts forecast that Lumentum will post 5.24 EPS for the current year.
+The firm had revenue of $452.40 million during the quarter, compared to the consensus estimate of $441.30 million.
+During the same period in the prior year, the company earned $1.44 EPS.
+The firm’s revenue was up .6% compared to the same quarter last year.
+As a group, sell-side analysts predict that Lumentum will post 5.24 EPS for the current fiscal year.

-A number of research analysts have recently issued reports on the company.
-Jefferies Financial Group increased their target price on Lumentum from $105.00 to $115.00 in a research report on Thursday, October 8th.
-Morgan Stanley upgraded Lumentum from an equal weight rating to an overweight rating and set a $105.00 target price on the stock in a research report on Tuesday, December 15th.
-MKM Partners increased their target price on Lumentum from $120.00 to $138.00 in a research report on Tuesday, January 12th.
-B. Riley increased their price objective on Lumentum from $101.00 to $123.00 and gave the company a buy rating in a research note on Monday, January 11th.
-Finally, TheStreet raised Lumentum from a c+ rating to a b rating in a research note on Monday, November 2nd.
-Two equities research analysts have rated the stock with a sell rating and sixteen have given a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and a consensus price target of $107.24.

-In related news, Director Penny Herscher sold 1,626 shares of the firm’s stock in a transaction dated Monday, November 16th.
-The stock was sold at an average price of $82.38, for a total transaction of $133,949.88.
-Following the completion of the sale, the director now directly owns 38,991 shares of the company’s stock, valued at approximately $3,212,078.58.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CFO Wajid Ali sold 6,480 shares of the firm’s stock in a transaction dated Tuesday, November 17th.
+In other Lumentum news, CFO Wajid Ali sold 6,480 shares of the firm’s stock in a transaction on Tuesday, November 17th.
 The stock was sold at an average price of $82.50, for a total value of $534,600.00.
-Following the sale, the chief financial officer now directly owns 99,780 shares of the company’s stock, valued at $8,231,850.
+Following the completion of the sale, the chief financial officer now directly owns 99,780 shares of the company’s stock, valued at approximately $8,231,850.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Brian Lillie sold 3,500 shares of the firm’s stock in a transaction on Thursday, November 5th.
+The stock was sold at an average price of $87.44, for a total value of $306,040.00.
+Following the completion of the sale, the director now directly owns 6,794 shares of the company’s stock, valued at $594,067.36.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 58,767 shares of company stock valued at $5,348,125 over the last three months.
+Insiders sold a total of 58,767 shares of company stock valued at $5,348,125 over the last ninety days.
 Corporate insiders own 0.32% of the company’s stock.

 About Lumentum